-Municipal Development Plan means a Statutory Plan, formerly known as a General Municipal Plan. adopted by bylaw in accordance with section 632 of the MGA.
+Municipal Development Plan means a Statutory Plan adopted by bylaw in accordance with section 632 of the MGA.

-Municipal Planning Commission means the Municipal Planning Commission decision making body established pursuant to the Town of Fort Macleod Municipal Planning Commission Subdivision and Development Bylaw and any amendments thereto.
-The Municipal Planning Commission may also be known as the Development Authority where stipulated in this bylaw and the Subdivision and Development Authority Bylaw.
+Municipal Planning Commission means the decision making body established pursuant to the Town of Fort Macleod Subdivision and Development Bylaw and any amendments thereto.
+The Municipal Planning Commission may also be known as the Development Authority, where stipulated in this bylaw and the Subdivision and Development Authority Bylaw.